Geostationary Operational Environmental Satellite Series

 GOES-16 also carries instruments that supply critical space weather data on solar extreme ultraviolet radiation, particle flux, and changing magnetic fields.
 Solar flare events can lead to radio blackouts, power grid disruptions, satellite damage, and harmful radiation near Earth.
 Laboratory staff worked to calibrate and assess the performance and accuracy of the instruments.

 We continue to support the GOES-R series and future NOAA missions.
-GOES-17 (formerly GOES-S) launched on March 1, 2018, and is now operational.
-We are examining data for GOES-17, suggesting improvements to optimize data, and are contributing to the implementation of GOES-T and GOES-U, nominally planned to launch in 2021 and 2024, respectively.
+GOES-17, GOES-18, and GOES-19 launched in 2018, 2022, and 2024, respectively.
 We are also participating in a national study on future architectures and technologies for NOAA satellites into the 2030s.